 - 1 7-9 lb bone-in pork shoulder roast

 - ¼ cup Hey Grill Hey Signature Sweet Rub (or your favorite BBQ seasoning)

 - 1 ½ cups bourbon

 - ½ cup brown sugar

 - 1 Tablespoon crushed red pepper flakes

-- Preheat your smoker to 250 degrees F, using hickory, apple, or maple for your wood smoke.
+- Fire up the smoker.
+Preheat your smoker to 250 degrees F, using hickory, apple, or maple for your wood smoke.

-- Liberally season the pork shoulder on all sides with the Wicked Sweet Bourbon Seasoning.
-Place on the grill grates and close the lid.
+- Prep the pork and get it in the smoke.
+Liberally season the pork shoulder on all sides with the Sweet Rub.
+Place the pork on the grill grates and close the lid.

-- Pour all of the ingredients for the mop sauce in a medium saucepan.
-Bring the mop sauce to a boil and remove from the heat.
+- Make the mop sauce.
+While the pork begins to cook, make the bourbon brown sugar mop sauce.
+Pour all of the ingredients for the mop sauce in a medium saucepan.
+Bring the mop sauce to a boil while whisking and remove from the heat.
 Set aside.

-- Remove from the smoker and allow the pork to rest for at least 30 minutes before shredding, removing the bone, and separating the fat and gristly from the meat.
-Sprinkle with an additional tablespoon of the Wicked Sweet Bourbon Seasoning and mix together before serving.
+- Rest, shred, and serve.
+Remove from the smoker and allow the pork to rest for at least 30 minutes before shredding, removing the bone, and separating the fat and gristly from the meat.
+Drizzle some additional braising liquid on the pork as desired.